Autarky-Power/oraklE_R/README.md

 $$D_S(y,d,h) =D_s(h) - D_m(y,d)-D_L(y)$$

 The short-term time series is modelled with multiple regression using only the type of hour and a holiday indicator as covariates.
-Information about public holidays is again retrieved from [https://date.nager.at](https://date.nager.at) via APIS.
+Information about public holidays is again retrieved from [https://date.nager.at](https://date.nager.at) via API.

 ```r
 # Get all national holidays within the respective time period